-Perhaps you know someone at school or have a sibling or relative who has a diagnosis on the Autism Spectrum.
-These diagnoses include autistic disorder, childhood disintegrative disorder, Asperger’s, and Pervasive Developmental Disorder not otherwise specified (PDD-NOS).
-More than 1 in 500 kids in the United States have been diagnosed with some form of Autism Spectrum Disorder (ASD), so it’s common to know someone with this diagnosis.
-This guide was created to answer commonly asked questions about Autism and help you understand some of the behaviors and ways to communicate with teens who have an ASD.
+Perhaps you know someone at school or have a sibling or relative who has a diagnosis on the autism spectrum, or maybe you have been diagnosed with ASD (autism spectrum disorder) yourself.
+More than 1 in 54 kids in the United States have been diagnosed with some form of Autism Spectrum Disorder (ASD).
+This guide was created to answer commonly asked questions about ASD.

 What is Autism?